richanna/Identity-Events/draft-ietf-secevent-http-push.md

 * Elaborated on guidance for DoS protection via authn, and moved it to Security Considerations.
 * Removed redundant instruction to use `WWW-Authenticate` header.
 * Removed further generally applicable guidance for authorization tokens.
+* Removed bearer token from example delivery request, and removed text explaining it was an example only.